techmouse/steam-compatdata-symlinker-thing/README.md

 ### Non-Steam games:
 As of right now, there doesn't seem to be any reliable way to detect and track data for non-Steam games.
 Things may change in the future, but this seems to be something I can't automate for now.

 But you can still manually make symlinks of your own for them.
-And if you need help finding which compatdata directory belongs to the non-Steam game you're looking for, open a console and type:
+And if you need help finding which compatdata directory belongs to the non-Steam game you're looking for, open a terminal and type:

 `find ~/path/to/your/steamapps/compatdata/ -iname *program*name*here* 2>/dev/null`